top of page

 Non-binary identities are not unique to the 21st century.

 While some people may claim that non-binary identities were a concept created by the current generation, a record of non-binary gender has existed since the beginning of written history, as far back as Mesopotamia.
 At the time, Mesopotamians referred to a third gender of people who often performed religious duties.
 This third gender continued to be recognized in many civilizations throughout history.
-Although the current term “non-binary” did not exist until the 20th century, the understanding of gender outside of the male and female binary has existed long before then.

 Non-binary individuals face a variety of issues in today’s society.
 Among these difficulties are transphobia, misgendering, deadnaming, and gender dysphoria.